Darcy Vescio: Personal life

-Vescio previously worked part-time at the Carlton Football Club as a graphic designer.
+Vescio was born and raised in the Victorian town of Markwood near Wangaratta and attended school at Wangaratta High School.
+They previously worked part-time at the Carlton Football Club as a graphic designer.
 They were responsible for designing the club's inaugural women's guernsey and pride guernsey.

-They were born and raised in the Victorian town of Markwood near Wangaratta and attended school at Wangaratta High School.
-Vescio is of Italian and Chinese heritage and is an AFL Multicultural Ambassador.

-In 2018, the Carlton Football Club made a documentary, Bloodlines: Darcy Vescio, which focused on Vescio's dual heritage.
+Vescio is of Italian and Chinese descent through their paternal and maternal grandparents respectively, who immigrated from Calabria and Guangdong.
+Vescio is an AFL Multicultural Ambassador and in 2018, the Carlton Football Club made a documentary, Bloodlines: Darcy Vescio, which focused on Vescio's dual heritage.

 On 29 December 2021, Vescio publicly came out as non-binary and announced the decision to change their gender pronouns to they/them, expressing that "[s]haring this feels a bit daunting but brings me a lot of warmth and happiness".